Full groups of Cuntz-Krieger algebras and Higman-Thompson groups: Introduction

 with entries in admissible words $\nu(i), \mu(i), i=1,\dots, m$ of the one-sided topological Markov shift $(X_A,\sigma_A)$ satisfying certain properties.
 We may define an equivalence relation of the $A$-adic tables, and a product structure in the set $\Gamma_A^{\tab}$ of the equivalence classes of $A$-adic tables which makes it a group.
 We will show the following theorem which is a generalization of a well-known result for the Higman--Thompson groups.
-Assume that $A$ is an irreducible square matrix with entries in $\{0,1\}$ satisfying condition (I) in \cite{CK}. \begin{theorem}[Theorem \ref{thm:SFTPL}] There exist canonical isomorphisms of discrete groups among the continuous full group $\Gamma_A$, the group $\Gamma^{\tab}_A$ of the equivalence classes of $A$-adic tables, and the group $\Gamma^{\PL}_A$ of the $A$-adic PL functions on $[0,1)$, that is
+Assume that $A$ is an irreducible and non permutation matrix with entries in $\{0,1\}$. \begin{theorem}[Theorem \ref{thm:SFTPL}] There exist canonical isomorphisms of discrete groups among the continuous full group $\Gamma_A$, the group $\Gamma^{\tab}_A$ of the equivalence classes of $A$-adic tables, and the group $\Gamma^{\PL}_A$ of $A$-adic PL functions on $[0,1)$, that is